Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Trojanizability Assessment

 \subsubsection{Extracting Vias as Distinguishing Features}

 The backside images of the poly layers across the four technology nodes reveal two consistent types of visible cell features -- vias and \acf{STI} -- as illustrated in \autoref{fig:all-cell-examples}.
 Prior work on layout camouflaging suggests that functionally different cells rarely share identical via patterns~\cite{9039593, rajendran2013security}, although such cases cannot be fully excluded.
 Accordingly, we focus on vias as the primary distinguishing feature, since they can be reliably extracted even under noisy imaging conditions and efficiently represented as sets of two-dimensional points.
-Moreover, cells with similar via patterns also exhibit similar \acf{STI} structures, so including \ac{STI} information would usually not substantially improve discrimination performance.

 To reliably detect vias in the 28\,nm tile images, which exhibit substantially higher noise levels and smaller brightness margins, we developed an enhanced detection method based on persistence analysis, a topological approach~\cite{DBLP:books/daglib/0025666, DBLP:journals/jossw/TralieSB18, TralieSaul2019LowerStarImageFiltrations}.
 Intuitively, this method can be viewed as \textit{flooding a landscape}: the grayscale image is treated as a topographical map where pixel brightness corresponds to elevation.
 The algorithm gradually drains the flooded landscape while tracking the emergence and merging of islands -- clusters of pixels -- recording their lifetimes.
 Pixels belonging to long-lived islands correspond to regions that remain bright relative to their surroundings.
 By retaining only these pixels, the method eliminates the need for fixed brightness thresholds and achieves robust via detection even under inconsistent illumination.